-Antiepileptic medications can impact cognition and learning either positively or negatively.
-Where medications successfully control the seizures, they are reducing the abnormal activity in the brain which can affect learning, therefore improving the child’s ability to learn.
+Antiseizure medications can impact thinking and learning (cognition) either positively or negatively.
+Where medication successfully controls the seizures, the abnormal activity in the brain is reduced which can have a positive impact on the child’s ability to learn.

-Some common unwanted side effects of antiepileptic drugs include:
+Some common unwanted side effects of antiseizure medications include:

 The challenge is to control the seizures while not compromising the child’s learning.
 Sometimes this will be difficult.
 It is best to speak with your child’s neurologist about possible side effects, and if they are being experienced, and discuss alternative options for treatment.